Spring Garden Revival

 Braintree Municipal Ordinances for Grading Equipment Operation & Commercial Service Standards

-Grading operations in Braintree are governed by municipal ordinances specifying operating hours (typically 7:00 AM–6:00 PM weekdays, 9:00 AM–5:00 PM Saturdays, with Sunday restrictions).
-Contractors must hold a business license, PE credentials for complex drainage, and equipment operator certification.
-Insurance requirements include a minimum $1 million general liability policy and $2 million aggregate recommended, with bonding for municipal contracts.
+Grading operations in Braintree are governed by municipal ordinances specifying operating hours—typically 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday work often restricted.
+Contractors must hold a business license, and complex drainage work requires a PE.
+Equipment operators must be certified, and insurance requirements include a minimum $1 million general liability policy, with $2 million aggregate recommended.
+Bonding may be required for municipal contracts.
 Safety standards mandate right-of-way permits, traffic control, PPE, and regular equipment maintenance.
-Environmental compliance is enforced through proper disposal, prohibition of street dumping, erosion control, and strict adherence to MS4 stormwater regulations, with oversight by the
+Environmental compliance includes proper disposal, erosion control, and strict adherence to MS4 and NPDES regulations.